 How can you prevent it?

-At present, there is no effective vaccine for dengue, so travellers must rely on preventing mosquito bites to combat infection.
+At present, dengue vaccine is not registered in Hong Kong, so travellers must rely on preventing mosquito bites to combat infection.
 The personal protection measures against mosquito bites are as follows:

 - Wear long-sleeved shirts and trousers;

 - Use aerosol insecticide indoor and use bed nets if sleeping areas are not air-conditioned or screened.